Demonetization in India- The Great Fiasco

 On 24 November 2016, Manmohan Singh, the former PM said that this scheme will severely hurt the small industries and farming sector.
-The GDP would decline by about 3 per cent.
+The GDP would decline by about 3 percent.
 He asked the PM to give examples of countries where people are not allowed to withdraw their own money from the banks.
-New notifications and rules brought out every day badly reflect on PM Office, Finance Minister and the RBI.
-Why the Cooperative banking has been prevented from handling cash?
-Finally he termed the demonetization as an "organized loot and a legalized plunder of the masses.
+New notifications and rules brought out every day badly reflect on PM Office, Finance Minister, and the RBI.
+Why has the Cooperative banking been prevented from handling cash?
+Finally, he termed the demonetization as an "organized loot and a legalized plunder of the masses.

 P. Chidambaram (Former Finance Minister)

 Whoever planted the idea of demonetization didn't know elementary economics.

 Expert Opinions against Demonetization in 2012